 DOM Control allows you to disable web page elements that agents should not be able to use.
-One example could be the Sumbit button for a web form.
+An example could be some buttons that perform some type of action on your web site, which must be available only for the users, not the agents.

-Buttons of type submit are disabled for agents by default.
+Buttons of type submit are disabled for agents by the default Co-browse DOM Restrictions configuration.